 - Should I squash clover mites?

 - How do I get rid of this little red bugs (clover mites)?

-- You need help with this small red bugs?
+- You need help with this little red bugs?

 - Is the treatment safe for home owner?

-- How can I prevent this red bugs in the future?
+- How can I prevent this little red bugs in the future?

 What is a clover mite (the small red bugs)?

 The clover mite is a small red bug that can invade homes and appear no larger than pinheads to the naked eye.
 When examined under magnification, they are revealed as true mites rather than insects because of their long front legs which help them climb plant foliage in search for food.